vuejs/apollo/README.md

  - a function that gets the context object (which can contain the URL for example) and return a variables object,
  - `true` (query's `variables` is reused).

-If you are returning a variables object in the `prefetch` option make sure it matches with the result of the `variables` option.
-If they do not match the query's data property will not be populated while rendering the template server-side.
+If you are returning a variables object in the `prefetch` option, make sure it matches the result of the `variables` option.
+If they do not match, the query's data property will not be populated while rendering the template server-side.

 **Warning!
 You don't have access to the component instance when doing prefetching on the server.
 Don't use `this` in `prefetch`!**